awsdocs/amazon-ec2-user-guide/doc_source/AMIEncryption.md

 **Launch with no encryption parameters**
 + An unencrypted snapshot is restored to an unencrypted volume, unless encryption by default is enabled, in which case all the newly created volumes will be encrypted\.
-+ An encrypted snapshot that you own is restored to a volume that is encrypted to the same CMK\.
++ An encrypted snapshot that you own is restored to a volume that is encrypted to the same KMS key\.
-+ An encrypted snapshot that you do not own \(for example, the AMI is shared with you\) is restored to a volume that is encrypted by your AWS account's default CMK\.
++ An encrypted snapshot that you do not own \(for example, the AMI is shared with you\) is restored to a volume that is encrypted by your AWS account's default KMS key\.

 The default behaviors can be overridden by supplying encryption parameters\.
 The available parameters are `Encrypted` and `KmsKeyId`\.
 Setting only the `Encrypted` parameter results in the following:

 **Instance launch behaviors with `Encrypted` set, but no `KmsKeyId` specified**
-+ An unencrypted snapshot is restored to an EBS volume that is encrypted by your AWS account's default CMK\.
++ An unencrypted snapshot is restored to an EBS volume that is encrypted by your AWS account's default KMS key\.
-+ An encrypted snapshot that you own is restored to an EBS volume encrypted by the same CMK\. \(In other words, the `Encrypted` parameter has no effect\.\)
++ An encrypted snapshot that you own is restored to an EBS volume encrypted by the same KMS key\. \(In other words, the `Encrypted` parameter has no effect\.\)
-+ An encrypted snapshot that you do not own \(i\.e\., the AMI is shared with you\) is restored to a volume that is encrypted by your AWS account's default CMK\. \(In other words, the `Encrypted` parameter has no effect\.\)
++ An encrypted snapshot that you do not own \(i\.e\., the AMI is shared with you\) is restored to a volume that is encrypted by your AWS account's default KMS key\. \(In other words, the `Encrypted` parameter has no effect\.\)

-Setting both the `Encrypted` and `KmsKeyId` parameters allows you to specify a non\-default CMK for an encryption operation\.
+Setting both the `Encrypted` and `KmsKeyId` parameters allows you to specify a non\-default KMS key for an encryption operation\.
 The following behaviors result:

 **Instance with both `Encrypted` and `KmsKeyId` set**
-+ An unencrypted snapshot is restored to an EBS volume encrypted by the specified CMK\.
++ An unencrypted snapshot is restored to an EBS volume encrypted by the specified KMS key\.
-+ An encrypted snapshot is restored to an EBS volume encrypted not to the original CMK, but instead to the specified CMK\.
++ An encrypted snapshot is restored to an EBS volume encrypted not to the original KMS key, but instead to the specified KMS key\.

 Submitting a `KmsKeyId` without also setting the `Encrypted` parameter results in an error\.